 Here are some factors to consider when trying to decide whether you need a lawyer.

-Your relationship with the district.
-Hiring a lawyer may change your relationship with the school district.
+- Your relationship with the district.
+[Special Education Lawyers] may change your relationship with the school district.
 When you involve attorneys, the atmosphere becomes more formal and potentially combative.
 School personnel will likely be more guarded and may view you as a troublemaker or a squeaky wheel.
 Of course, if you are at the point where you are considering hiring an attorney, your relationship with the school district has already changed.
-And your child’s welfare is more important than a cordial relationship with the school district.
+And your child’s welfare is more important than a cordial relationship with the school district.”